rajumakwana/third-party-users-display/README.md

 }
 ```

-or via command line with:
+or via command line with: (From your wordpress root)

 ```shell
 $ composer require drcsystems/display-third-party-users --dev